FredHasselman/Mixedmodels/Cologne/ML_intro.md

 **Always**

+Well, ok, have a look at the different [multilevel structures one can encounter in real data](http://www.bristol.ac.uk/cmm/learning/multilevel-models/data-structures.html)

 ### Why? {-}

 The *General Linear Model*  (the classical regression models and ANOVA variations) are just special cases of GeMMs in which the following assumptions hold (cf. Field):